How to Fix Things

 Generally, understanding the likely things that fail is the best preventative measure, but that requires gleaned experience (either yours or others working with the items in question), though constant changes in an industry can quickly deteriorate any gains in that department.

-Keep an eye out for the XY problem.
+Keep an eye out for the XY problem, which scales dramatically as systems become more complex:

-4. End user becomes increasingly frustrated until they either give up or someone notices.
+- End user becomes increasingly frustrated until they either give up (and solve their problem without that particular product) or someone in the organization notices that everyone keeps fixing X.

 Both the decay of any individual part and discoveries of failures usually work on a logarithmic curve.
 Unfortunately, after a fix has been mostly implemented in a vast system, enough time can transpire between events that everyone forgot what happened last time or nobody remembers because all the previous technicians no longer work there.